-T1000 follows the guidelines establish by BSA for our Troop organization.
+T1000 follows the guidelines established by Scouting America for our Troop organization.
 Please see the 'Troop 1000 Family Guide" for further information.

-1.5.1 Troop Youth Leadership -
+1.5.1 Troop Youth Leadership

 The Troop, similar to the Patrol, has Scout oriented Leadership positions.
-The Scouts in accordance with BSA and Troop policy elect the Senior Patrol Leader (SPL).
-The SPL appoints the Assistant Senior Patrol Leader(s), Troop Quartermaster (QM), Chaplains Aide and Troop Scribe.
-The position of Order of The Arrow Representative, librarian, historian, and bugler are not filled in T1000 in that they provide no Leadership opportunities and do not contribute to the Troops operations.
+The Scouts in accordance with SCOUTING AMERICA and Troop policy elect the Senior Patrol Leader (SPL).
+The SPL appoints the Assistant Senior Patrol Leader(s), Troop Quartermaster (QM), Chaplains Aide, Troop Scribe, Order of The Arrow Representative, Troop Historian, Den Chiefs, and Bugler as offices of Leadership and Responsibility within the Troop.

-Additional Leadership positions appointed by the Scoutmaster include Instructors, Troop Guides and the Junior Assistant Scoutmaster (JASM).
+Additional Leadership positions appointed by the Scoutmaster include Outdoor Ethics Guides and Instructors, Troop Guides and the Junior Assistant Scoutmaster (JASM).
 Their duties vary as assigned by the Scoutmaster.

-The duties are explained in more detail in the BSA handbooks provided to the elected Leaders.
+The duties are explained in more detail in the Scouting America handbooks provided to the elected leaders.
 Please see the "Troop 1000 Family Guide" for further information.